MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/trial-syntex.md

 # Try out Microsoft Syntex for free and explore its features

 Microsoft Syntex (evolving to be SharePoint Premium) is a powerful tool that lets you do more with your documents.
 You can process, analyze, create, sign, translate, manage, and enhance them with ease.
-And now, you can try some of these features at no cost when you set up [pay-as-you-go billing](syntex-azure-billing.md).

-From January 1, 2024 to June 30, 2024, you get a limited amount of usage each month at no charge.
-It's a great way to try out select Syntex capabilities, such as document processing, tagging, and translation, to see how you can use them to streamline processes in your organization.
+And now for a limited time, you can try some of these features at no cost when you set up [pay-as-you-go billing](syntex-azure-billing.md).
+It's a great way to try out Syntex capabilities, such as document processing, tagging, and translation, to see how you can use them to streamline processes in your organization.

 ## Get started

-If you want to try some of these features for free, you can do so from January 1, 2024 to June 30, 2024.
+If you want to try some of these features for free, you can do so from January 1 to June 30, 2024.
 Here are the steps to follow:

 1. To try Microsoft Syntex, you need to set up [pay-as-you-go billing](syntex-azure-billing.md).
 You'll get a limited amount of usage for free each month during the offering period.